lwinhtet/adaptive-streaming/app/README.md

 The script reads environment variables from a `.env` file using the `vlucas/phpdotenv` package.
 Ensure that your database connection details are correctly configured in the `.env` file.

-Certainly!
-Below is the section you can include in your README file to guide users on customizing their own `.env` file with their database and application information:

 ## Customizing Environment Variables

 To use the `migrate.php` script in your local development environment, you need to set up your own `.env` file.
 Below is an example of a basic `.env` file with placeholders for your specific information: